 The craziest thing about this was the fact that my divorce – as tragic and painful as it was – wasn’t my lowest point.
 It was the period when I had stopped writing.

 When I first fell in love, I wondered if my Hollywood dream was only a ruse by fate to lead me to my soul mate on that fateful, rainy day at Universal Studios.
 I now realize that falling in love was actually part of fate’s grand plan that would lead to the book that would later make my dream finally come true.
 With no shortage of sacrifice, pain, and tears from two people, who once upon a time promised live happily ever after.

 Five years later, my book was published.
 And as exhilarating and magical the experienced has been, I would be remiss to ignore the bittersweet melancholy that has accompanied me on this journey.
 On one hand, with every revision, I got to re-live my life’s most amazing experience over and over again.
-It is as close to time travel as the human mind can get.
+It is as close to time travel as I will ever get.
+It is why I prefer writing memoir more than fiction.
 At the same time, these memories are soaked in regret when I think about how it all ended.
 And though I take comfort in the knowledge that this life-altering experience will live on forever in the pages of my book, I would be lying if I didn’t admit to the regret of not sharing in this experience with her by my side.
 No matter how many book signings I have done and no matter how many copies I will ultimately sell, there will always be a deep, melancholy hole in my heart.

 “I never even had to deliberate my decision to dedicate the book to you.
 And seeing your name on the dedication page was almost equal to the feeling of holding the book itself for the first time.”

 I sent her the first copy of my book along with the invite to my book launch (which fell on the eve of her 70th birthday).
 And here is what she wrote:

 Who knew that that shared room with your grandfather and my father in residence at Oakwood Hospital would lead to such connections?